stanleybak/vnncomp2021_results/README.md

 The scores are also listed for each tool.
 Since nneum was the fastest, it got 12 points (10 for corrext + 2 for time bouns as fastest.
 Venus2, at 10.5 seconds, was the second fastest so it get 11 points.
 None of the remaining tools were within two seconds, so they all got 10 points.

-You can adjust how incorrect results are judged by changing line 154 in the code:
+You can adjust some parameters in the scoring defined in main().
+Specifically, you can change how incorrect results are judged by changing `resolve_conflicts` in the code:

 ```
 # how to resolve conflicts (some tools output holds others output violated)